vacp2p/nim-libp2p/README.md

 ![Chat example](https://imgur.com/caYRu8K.gif)

-## API

-Coming soon...

-## Experimental native implementation
+## Usage

-The native Nim libp2p implementation has finally arrived.
-Currently, it's support is experimental and shouldn't be relied on for production use.
-It is however under active development and we hope to achieve a reasonable level of stability in the upcoming months, as we will be integrating it across our own set of products, such as the Nim Beacon Chain.
+Examples can be found in the [examples folder](https://github.com/status-im/nim-libp2p/tree/master/examples).
+Below is a quick overview of the [directchat.nim](examples/directchat.nim) example.

-### What to expect?
+### Example

-This implementation has a bare minimum set of components in order to provide a functional and interoperable libp2p stack.
-These are:

-- A TCP transport
-- multistream-select
-- Secio
-- Mplex
-- Identify
-- FloodSub
-- GossipSub

-This stack reflects the minimal requirements for the upcoming Eth2 implementation.

-### How to try it out?

-To run it, add nim-libp2p to your project's nimble file and spawn a node as follows:
+To run nim-libp2p, add it to your project's nimble file and spawn a node as follows:

 ```nim
 import tables